varfrog/opensearchutil/README.md

 Utilities for working with OpenSearch.

 - **IndexGenerator**: given an object, makes an OpenSearch index template,
+- **MappingPropertiesBuilder and generation of index mappings**: given an object, makes an OpenSearch index mapping,
 - **Field types**: go types for struct fields that:
   - when the struct is marshalled into JSON, the fields get marshalled into valid OpenSearch types,
   - when generating an index mapping JSON, the fields get assigned the appropriate OpenSearch type and format.